 The first hours after delivery are a once-in-a-lifetime moment for you and your baby.
-A specially trained nurse will be with you during this time to encourage skin-to-skin bonding and offer breastfeeding support.
+A nurse will be with you to encourage skin-to-skin bonding and offer breastfeeding support.
 Additionally, newborn care including the first bath is done at your bedside allowing you and your baby to stay together during this special time.
 This approach to newborn care is endorsed by the American Academy of Pediatrics because of the many benefits it has for you and your baby.

 What you can expect in a Cesarean delivery.

 Nurses are at the bedside after cesarean deliveries to ensure that time is made for breastfeeding and skin-to-skin bonding as soon as possible.
 Cesarean deliveries are also attended by a neonatal nurse to begin immediate specialized care, should your baby need it.

 While we hope your pregnancy is enjoyable and uneventful, we're proud to offer the region's only Obstetric Emergency Department where women with pregnancy-related emergencies, complications and concerns at any stage of pregnancy can be seen by a board certified obstetrician 24/7.
 The OB ED is a dedicated 10-bed unit located next to the Labor & Delivery Unit on the 2nd floor and treats walk-ins, patients arriving by ambulance and those referred by an obstetrician.
 Women should talk with their OB-GYN early in their pregnancy about what to do in the event of an emergency.

 Our staff supports breastfeeding because of the health benefits for you and your baby.
 Our certified lactation specialists and maternity nurses can provide you with assistance and guidance whenever you and your baby need it.
 We also offer breastfeeding classes for expectant mothers as well as continued support after discharge from the hospital through our weekly Breastfeeding Mothers Group.